Programme 2026

 Panellists to include:

-Followed by a panel: What drives government action? chaired by:
+Followed by a panel: What drives government action?
+Chaired by:

-• Lord Michael Barber, Former Head of the Prime Minister’s Delivery Unit and founder of Delivery Associates
+• Lord Michael Barber, Former Head of the Prime Minister’s Delivery Unit and founder of Delivery Associates and The Chancellor to the University of Exeter.

 Panellists to include:

-Closing keynote speaker: Professor Emily Shuckburgh CBE
+Closing keynote speaker:

 13:00-14:00